archer-76/Disease-auxiliary-diagnosis-system-based-on-gut-microbes-and-machine-learning-methods/README.md

 ## Result
 In the screenshots folders, the results of 5 models were displayed.
 In addition, I designed feature selection algorithm to improve the performance of models.
 Firstly, I trained RF model on the trainst to calculate feature importance, later I retained the top k important features and drop the others, k was selected in {5，10，20，30，40，50，60，70，80，90，100，125，150，175，200}.
 The result improved by this algorithm was displayed in screenshots folder as well.

-Finally, the user interface of the system was displayed in the screenshots folder, containing disease diagnosis module and
+Finally, the user interface of the system was displayed in the screenshots folder.
+The system contains disease diagnosis module and disease treatment module and history module.

+## At last
+This a abstract of my graduation dissertation, the full version was written in Chinese and had been attached to this page.

+All the functions were tested and checked by my tutor and I displayed all the functions to the teachers, who were in charge of evaluating graduation project.
+However, I haven't received the records of this graduation project as well as my Bachelor's Degree.
+It will come no later than 15.07.2022.

+Thanks for your patience and consideration, wish you have a good time.